gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4n0xNbfJLR8" frameborder="0" allowfullscreen></iframe>
 ```

-Once you save the file, look at `/my-files/` again—the new markdown file is in
+Once you save the file, look at `/my-files/` again—the new Markdown file is in
 the table.
 This is a very powerful feature of Gatsby.
 Like the earlier
 `siteMetadata` example, source plugins can live reload data.
 `gatsby-source-filesystem` is always scanning for new files to be added and when
 they are, re-runs your queries.

-Let's add a transformer plugin that can transform markdown files.
+Let's add a transformer plugin that can transform Markdown files:

 ```shell
 npm install --save gatsby-transformer-remark
 ```

-Then add it to the `gatsby-config.js` like normal.
+Then add it to the `gatsby-config.js` like normal:

 ```javascript{13}
 module.exports = {